 Nuclear powered carrier, the USS Nimitz currently operates in the 5th Fleet's area of responsibility.

-Foreign Ministry urges international community to take immediate...
+The ministry urged the international community to take an immediate...
 READ MORE